Tunisian-GitHub-Community/Book-notes/README.md

 * When the state of one object changes, all of its dependents are notified.
 `Strive for loosely coupled designs between objects that interact.`
 `Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.`

+## the Decorator Pattern
+`Classes should be open for extension, but closed for modification`
+* The decorator Pattern attacks additional responsabilities to an object dynamically.